Have a Question?

 How do you embed 'Green' credentials in an old cottage

 Not easily!
 We have LED lighting almost everywhere, about a foot of wool across the roof voids, EcoSave thermostatically controlled heating and a strong encouragement to recycle, which is not so easy when you are on holiday.
+The stoves in both cottages will be electric from September 2021.
 All the electricity is supplied from renewable energy.
 Further suggestions are always welcome, thank you.

 Being tick aware.
 What do I look out for?